The Legend of the Invisible City of Kitezh and the Maiden Fevroniya: Performance history

 Konstantin Korovin and Apollinary Vasnetsov.
 A year later, the opera was given its premiere at the Bolshoy Theatre, Moscow, Russia on 15 February 1908.
 Scenic designers were Korovin, Klodt, Vasnetsov.
 The first performance out of Russia took place at Barcelona's Gran Teatre del Liceu, February 1926.
 In South America it was premiered at Buenos Aires's Teatro Colón in 1929.
 Earl V. Moore led the Chicago Symphony Orchestra in the U.S. premiere on May 21, 1932, at Hill Auditorium in Ann Arbor, Michigan.
 It was also performed in New York in 1995 at the Brooklyn Academy of Music (BAM) in a production that featured the orchestra, chorus, and soloists of the Kirov Opera, conducted by Artistic Director Valery Gergiev, and featuring soloist Galina Gorchakova.
 The first London performance, under Albert Coates, was a concert presentation in 1926.
 It was not performed in London again until 1994, when Gergiev and his Kirov Opera ensemble gave a performance, in concert again, at London's Barbican.
 The only staged performance in the UK took place at the Edinburgh Festival with the Kirov and Gergiev in 1995.

+The Bregenz Festival presented it in 1995 in a production by Harry Kupfer conducted by Vladimir Fedoseyev with Elena Prokina as Fevroyniya, described by the Opera reviewer as "thrilling from start to finish".